Owerre/ab-testing/README.md

 Below are some figures from exploratory data anaysis.

 ## 1. Treatment and Control Groups
-The distribution of ARPU is highly right skewed as expected, since some customers spent more than others.
+The distribution of revenue-per-user is highly right skewed as expected, since some customers spent more than others.
 Therefore, I have transformed it by log base 10.
-The mean of ARPU in the treatment group is higher than the control group.
+The mean of revenue-per-user in the treatment group is higher than the control group.
 I need to establish if the difference is statistically significant.

 ![fig](images/fig1.png)

 ## 2. Segmentation by Phone Operating Systems
 The distributions below show segmentation by phone operating systems within the treatment and control groups.
-The results show disproportionality in the number of customers and total ARPU across the phone operating systems.
+The results show disproportionality in the number of customers and total revenue-per-user across the phone operating systems.

 In practice, any interesting feature in the data should be investigated by invoking the Twyman's law.
 For instance, one might want to investigate if the new feature is compactible with different phone operating systems.